adityadhopade/interview_deck/docker_compose_trivia.md

 ![Alt text](image-3.png)

-- But in the above frame there is hard assosiation of IP; when container resarts we have to manually change / maintain the IP's in it (refactor)
+- But in the above frame there is hard association of IP; when the container restarts we have to manually change / maintain the IP's in it (refactor)

-Refer demos in session 1
+Refer to demos in session 1

-### What if we refer via the container_name ?
+### What if we refer via the container_name?
 [MUST READ]

 - But instead of IP if give the name of the container it will not be able to connect.

 - **Docker does not entertain the concept of Service Discovery**
 - Docker understands the concept of Service Inherently; even though it supports it.
-- **Docker understands the name, network and gateway; but it will not entertain the communication over the Services.**
+- **Docker understands the name, network, and gateway; but it will not entertain the communication over the Services.**
-- So refactoring and managemnt becomes a tedious task.
+- So refactoring and management becomes a tedious task.

 ```
 curl: (6) Could not resolve host: modest_booth